 But they do perform better in cloudy conditions.

-Silicone solar panels are the way to go.
+Silicon solar panels are the way to go.

 They have a blue hue and are very efficient, although more expensive.

 Furthermore, solar panels can be differently framed and covered.